 An emergency room technician differs from a regular EMT in that he or she provides assistance only within the confines of an emergency room at a healthcare facility.
 An EMT-Intermediate certificate program provides students with the practical skills necessary to administer life-saving procedures on ill and injured patients before they reach a healthcare facility.

 Most EMT certificate programs offered at the intermediate level contain an EMT-Basic clinical component that teaches individuals how to perform patient assessment, treat basic wounds and fractures, and handle respiratory trauma.

 In addition to holding a high school diploma, students interested in enrolling in an EMT-Intermediate certificate program should also have basic training in CPR.
 They should be physically fit and able to lift and place patients onto stretchers.
 The courses included within an EMT-Intermediate certificate program include both theoretical concepts, like advanced practice theory, and practical skills related to emergency life-saving procedures, such as airway management.
 Some examples of such courses include:

 - Trauma management

 - Clinical practicum

 Employment Outlook and Salary Info

 The U.S. Bureau of Labor Statistics does not report data that differentiates between emergency medical technicians and emergency room technicians.
-It did report, however that all emergency medical technicians, including paramedics, held about 226,500 jobs in the United States in 2010.
-The annual median salary for these workers was $31,020 in 2012 (www.bls.gov).
+It did project, however, that all emergency medical technicians and paramedics would see 7% employment growth from 2018-2028 (faster than average).
+The median annual salary for these workers was $34,320 in 2018 (www.bls.gov).